zoomzoom1011/TensorFlow_Scikit_practice/README.md

 4. Create a Session.
 5. Run the Session which contains the operation

-random forest is used for prediction and factor importance
+Random forest is used for prediction and factor importance